tobya/DocTo/readme.md

 # DocTo

-Simple utility for converting a .doc file to any other supported format.  http://tobya.github.com/DocTo
+Simple utility for converting a .doc file to any other supported format such as .txt .rtf .pdf.

+Further Information available at http://tobya.github.com/DocTo

 Must have Microsoft Word installed on host machine.